Inclusive Digital Broadband Mapping and Design for Urban Areas

 “As the coronavirus outbreak spreads and causes a series of disruptions to the economic, educational, medical, and civic life of our country, it is imperative that Americans stay connected.
 Broadband will enable them to communicate with their loved ones and doctors, telework, ensure their children can engage in remote learning, and—importantly—take part in the ‘social distancing’ that will be so critical to limiting the spread of this novel coronavirus.” – FCC Chairman Pai

 The system is scalable and flexible.
-Depending upon the community engagement method, mapping can take place for areas as small as a single automobile, a building, a residence, a street, a block, a ward or district, a municipality, a city or a county.
-When combined, an entire state can be mapped with greater efficiency and confidence.
+Depending upon the community engagement method, mapping can take place for areas as small as a single home, a building, a street, a block, a ward or district, a municipality, a city or a county.
+The design tool can then be used to focus on areas of interest.

 Summary performance roll-up data of local service provider networks can also be captured.
 Once all business and residential data has been collected, mapping data can be presented in a CSV format, a SQL data base format, or can displayed in Google Maps (as on this page), other GIS systems, or in an iNeighborhoods Story Map.

-Mapping data is collected in the following format:
+Mapping data is collected in the following format which includes twenty metadata fields:

 When integrated with other iNeighborhoods ecosystem development services or workshops, social impact, educational opportunities, ecosystem growth and community revenue flows can be more effectively realized.
 In this way, stakeholders can quickly evaluate the degree of Internet connectivity and performance in their community.